Raising Highly Capable Kids Program Increases Positive Values and Social Skills in Children

 Students who receive high scores on statewide end-of-grade math assessments will be eligible for the advanced classes during the following school year.

-What Types of Classes Will Students Take as Part of the New Program?
+What Types of Classes Will Students Take as Part of the New Curriculum?

 Students on the advanced math track will be able to complete high school-level math classes—usually Algebra I—by the time they finish eighth grade.
 They’ll then be ready to tackle subjects like calculus in high school.